official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 incontrovertible and of large-scale activity.
 Current intelligence is insufficiently robust to meet this criterion …; or

-[^98] Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Paper Cabinet Office, 8 March 2002, [^99] Public hearing, 26 January 2010, pages 12-14.
+[^98]: Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Paper Cabinet Office, 8 March 2002,
+[^99]: Public hearing, 26 January 2010, pages 12-14.

 439

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford*  … Iraq refused to admit UN inspectors after a clear ultimatum by the Security
+*  … Iraq refused to admit UN inspectors after a clear ultimatum by the Security
 *  the UN inspectors were re-admitted to Iraq and found sufficient evidence of

 Council; or